Essay on Women Empowerment

 Hillary Clinton

 Globally renowned for its culture and heritage, India is a country filled with diverse cultures.
-But the Indian society has always been a patriarchal one which is why women have been continuously denied basic human rights such as education and equality.
+But Indian society has always been a patriarchal one which is why women have been continuously denied basic human rights such as education and equality.
 They have always been suppressed and limited to domesticity and restrained from getting a basic education.
 The notion of gender equality demands parity between males and females but women have been kept oblivious of their rights.
-For a country like India, women empowerment will be a greater role in its growth and development.
+For a country like India, women’s empowerment will play a greater role in its growth and development.

 In both biological and moral contexts, women possess greater abilities to shape the future and development of a family as well as society as a whole.
 Thus, equal opportunities should be given to every woman to help them fully grow as an individual and make their own choices.